Benjamin Seeman, DO

 Stephanie has a special interest in treating hip and shoulder injuries.
 She has also been a Certified Strength and Conditioning Specialist since 2017 and actively uses her training, knowledge and athletic experiences to improve patient outcomes with optimal loading in the clinic.

-Natalie Kryza, DPT
+Natalie Kryza, PT, DPT

 Natalie joined Integrative Pain Specialists in June 2019